Kanangnut/Machine-Learning-project-forecasting-Olympic-medal-counts/README.md

    - Used Python libraries like Scikit-Learn for model training and evaluation.

 5. **Model Evaluation:**
-   - Compared model performance using metrics like RMSE and R².
+   - Compared model performance using metrics MSE.
    - Selected the best-performing model for predicting the medal count.

 6. **Model Optimization:**